Late reg new blog (2)

 According to Maritz’s Registration Insights Report 2024, 45% of in-person B2B event registrations now happen within four weeks of the show and 22% wait until the final week to register, a stark shift in event registration trends.

-So to better understand this phenomena, let’s dig into what causes this trend, how it bites your bottom line, and what you can actually do to fix it.
+To better understand this phenomena, let’s dig into what causes this trend, how it bites your bottom line, and what you can actually do to fix it.

 Here’s what we will cover: